regenchew/regenchew/README.md

 ## Hi there 👋

+I'm currently working on a personal project as a show of my interest towards the world of coding.
+I'm currently learning coding from CS50P.
+I'm on week 7: Regualr Expression I hope i can come up with a small project before 19th March, the date of Uni submission, if not im cooked LOL

 <!--
 **regenchew/regenchew** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.